Marguerite and Gerry Lenfest Chair

 Hailed by the New York Times for his playing of “easy brilliance” and by the Washington Post for his “engaging legato touch,” David Bilger has held the position of principal trumpet of The Philadelphia Orchestra since 1995.
 Prior to joining the Orchestra, he held the same position with the Dallas Symphony.

 Mr. Bilger holds a Master of Music degree from the Juilliard School of Music and a Bachelor of Music degree from the University of Illinois.
-He performs on instruments made for him by Yamaha.

 Photo: Jessica Griffin